nina-chargue/TheBazaar/README.md

 1. Clone the repository: git clone https://github.com/your_username/thebazaar.git
 2. Navigate to the project directory.
 3. Install dependencies: pip install -r requirements.txt
+4. Change the database connection in the setting.py file to sqlite3.
+(Uncooment lines 88-89 and comment lines 91-97)
-4. Run the Django application: python app.py / python managepy runserver
+5. Run the Django application: python app.py / python managepy runserver
-5. Open your web browser and go to http://localhost:5000 to start using The Bazaar.
+6. Open your web browser and go to http://localhost:5000 to start using The Bazaar.

 ## Demonstrative Video
 https://www.youtube.com/watch?v=is8PS5UrMyY